Materials 4.0 (EPSRC CDT)

 A detailed research proposal is not required.
 Instead, you should provide a single document comprising both:

-• a list of up to four research projects (and the associated supervisors) in which you are interested, in order of preference, selected from currently advertised projects; and
+- a list of up to four research projects (and the associated supervisors) in which you are interested, in order of preference, selected exclusively from the subset of currently advertised projects on the department's website and being identified as suitable for the Materials 4.0 CDT; and

 The 400-word limit applies to the outline of your research interests.
 There is no word-count limit for the list of preferred projects and supervisors.